Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 Helps with Vision Development

 During tummy time, your baby will learn to move his head to look at and track objects.
-As he gets older, reaching for toys while lying on his tummy will help with hand eye coordination.
+As he gets older, reaching for toys while lying on his tummy will help with hand-eye coordination.

-Related: What Can My Newborn See?
+Read Next: What Can My Newborn See?

 How Much Tummy Time Should My Newborn Have?

-The recommendation from the American Academy of Pediatrics is for your baby to work his way up to one hour of tummy time every day.
-The hour of tummy time can be broken up into smaller sessions several times a day.
+The recommendation from the American Academy of Pediatrics is for your baby to work their way up to one hour of tummy time every day.

 Aim for about an hour a day of tummy time by the time your baby is three months old.